jiayin04/EmailAutomation/Email Automation/Email.md

       </p>

       <p>
-        Warm greetings from XXX Club!
+        Warm greetings!
 We are glad to receive your registration of our club's membership.
         With that being said, welcome aboard to XXX! <br> <br>

         The link below is the link to join our Discord server to join our weekly sessions and interactive activities: <br><br>